pmadinei/pmadinei/README.md

 📫 How to reach me: [Email Me!](mailto:parsamadinei@gmail.com)

 ### 🚀 Honors
-#### * University of Tehran, Faculty of Computer Engineering Exceptional Talent Student
+#### * University of Tehran, Faculty of Engineering Exceptional Talent Student
 #### * University of Tehran, Ranked TOP-5 in the Class of 2020 in Biology
-#### * University of Tehran, College of Science Exceptional Talent Student in 5 Semesters
+#### * University of Tehran, College of Science "Excellent in Term" Award for 5 Semesters

 <!--
 **pmadinei/pmadinei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.